RickIsGone/tungsten/README.md

 }
 ```

-### Building a project
+## Building a project

 To build a project, you need to make a `build.tgs` file
-A simple project build file will look like this:
+A simple project's build file will look something like this:

 ```c++
 import build;